microsoft/terminal/README.md

 The easiest way to communicate with the team is via GitHub issues.
 Please file new issues, feature requests and suggestions, but **DO search for similar open/closed pre-existing issues before you do**.

 Please help us keep this repository clean, inclusive, and fun\!
-We will not tolerate any abusive, rude, disrespectful or inappropriate.
+We will not tolerate any abusive, rude, disrespectful or inappropriate behaviour.
 Read our [Code of Conduct](https://opensource.microsoft.com/codeofconduct/) for more details.

 If you would like to ask a question that you feel doesn't warrant an issue (yet), please reach out to us via Twitter: